• Skip to primary navigation

 Transportation from Guanacaste Airport

-Ride share: Unfortunately Didi and Uber are not common at Guanacaste Airport and police are constantly looking to catch Uber drivers.
+Ride share: Unfortunately Uber are not common at Guanacaste Airport and police are constantly looking to catch Uber drivers.
 Do not count on using ride shares at this airport.

 Here are our articles on how to get to destinations from Liberia Airport.